 A member of the Devastation Social Aid and Pleasure Club dances along the Second Line route.
 At times, the procession stops for a dancer, or several dancers, to show off their moves.

 Two young participants and spectators watch the Second Line parade standing on top of a trunk of a car.

 The Duke of the Young Generations Social Aid and Pleasure Club takes a snack break at one of the stops along the route of the Parade.

-One of the orignal purposes of the Second Line parades was to play somber funeral dirges on the way to the cemetery.
+One of the original purposes of the Second Line parades was to play somber funeral dirges on the way to the cemetery.
 Once the funeral had ended, the band would play more festive songs celebrating the life of the deceased person.

 At a stop during a Second Line Parade in front of the Lafayette Cemetery a man dances on a tomb as the brass band plays along.